tysudo/Help-Script-1.9.9/README.md

  pip3 freeze > requirements.txt
  pip install -r requirements.txt python3 Script.py
- #DO NOT RUN BETA SCRIPT
+ #DO NOT RUN THE OLD SCRIPT
  ```
  If on __MacOS__ run ↓ ↓ ↓